 - If you think we have got something wrong, please tell us as soon as possible so we can try to put it right.

-- You can complain to us at any time but must do so within three months of the issue complained about or the final decision in a case.
+- You can complaint to us at any time but must do so within four weeks of the issue arising or three months of the final decision in a case.

 How to request a review of a decision